 Binomially, fava pods belong to the Fabaceae family, in the genus: Vicia.
 Scientific name: Vicia faba.
-Generally used as vegetables, they are one of the popular bean types that can be grown easily in the home gardens.
+Commonly used as vegetables, they are one of the popular bean varieties that can be grown easily in the home gardens.

 Photo courtesy: Greensteps.

-Fava bean is one of the ancient cultivated cool season vegetables.
-The plant is a small annual glabrous herb with erect stem growing to the height of up to 6 feet.
+Fava bean is one of the ancient cultivated cool-season vegetables.
+The plant is a small annual, glabrous herb with an erect stem, growing to the height of up to 6 feet.
 Pink-white flowers appear in clusters after about three months after seedling.
 Honeybees play a role as pollinators.
-Light green, beaded fruit pods which develop out of these flowers hold about 6-10 flat, broad, irregularly oval-shaped beans inside.
+Light green, beaded fruit pods that develop out of these flowers, hold about 6-10, flat, broad, irregularly oval-shaped beans inside.

-Fava beans are very high in protein, and energy as in other beans and lentils.
-100 g beans carry 341 calories per 100 g.
-The beans, however, compose plentiful of health benefiting antioxidants, vitamins, minerals, and plant-sterols.
+Broad beans are very high in protein and energy as in any other beans and lentils.
+100 g of beans carry 341 calories per 100 g.
+Besides, they also compose plentiful of health-benefiting antioxidants, vitamins, minerals, and plant sterols.

-The beans are very rich source of dietary fiber (66% per100g RDA) which acts as a bulk laxative.
+The beans are a very rich source of dietary fiber (66% per100g RDA) which acts as a bulk laxative.
 Dietary fiber helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
-Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing re-absorption of cholesterol binding bile acids in the colon.
+Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing the re-absorption of cholesterol-binding bile acids in the colon.

 Fresh fava beans are an excellent source of folates.
 100 g beans provide 423 µg or 106% of folates.
 Folate along with vitamin B-12 is one of the essential components of DNA synthesis and cell division.
 Adequate folate in the diet around conception, and during pregnancy may help prevent neural-tube defects in the newborn baby.

-In addition, broad beans are one of the fine sources of minerals like iron, copper, manganese, calcium, magnesium.
-At 1062 mg or 23% of daily recommended levels, fava are one of the highest plant sources of potassium.
-Potassium is an important electrolyte of cell and body fluids.
+Besides, broad beans are one of the finest sources of minerals like iron, copper, manganese, calcium, magnesium.
+At 1,062 mg or 23% of daily recommended levels, fava is one of the highest plant sources of potassium.
+Potassium electrolyte is an integral component of cell and body fluids.
 It helps counter pressing effects of sodium on heart and blood pressure.

 As in green peas, fava too are winter season crops.
 They can be easily grown in the home garden.
-Beans from tender, green pods are preferred as vegetables over fully mature pods.
-Dry pods, however may be used as dry beans or split lentils.
-Small, very immature pods can be eaten with skin like in green-beans.
-Usually, however, the pods are shelled, and their seeds used in cooking.
+Kernels of tender, green pods are preferred as vegetables over fully mature and dry pods.
+Dry pods, however, may be used as dry beans or split lentils.
+Small, very immature pods can be eaten with skin much like green-beans.
+Usually, however, the pods are shelled, and their seeds are employed in cooking.

 While buying, look for fresh, just mature, even shaped, green color beans.
 Avoid yellow pods as they may indicate overmature, dry, and bitter seeds.